hybridgroup/cylon-sphero-ble/README.md

 This repository contains the Cylon.js drivers to connect to the Sphero BB-8 and Sphero Ollie Bluetooth Low Energy (BLE) robots from Sphero (http://www.sphero.com/).

+It was formerly named `cylon-ollie`, but is now renamed `cylon-sphero-ble` to better fit the new expanded functionality.

 It uses the Sphero.js node module (https://github.com/orbotix/sphero.js) created by [@orbotix](https://github.com/orbotix) thank you!

 Want to use Ruby on robots?
 Check out our sister project Artoo (http://artoo.io)